 4. Set different running goals – You need to get a mix of both long and short term goals for a successful treadmill running.
 That will keep you motivated.

-5. Vary incline and speed – Running on a similar pace can be dull and boring.
+5. Vary speed and incline – Running on a similar pace on running surface can be dull and boring.
 When you vary incline and speed, you can enjoy the workouts more.

 6. Challenge yourself – Set high targets once in a week and beat your own record.
 Discover new limits that challenge your ability.

-7. Go along with a friend – There are lots of things you can do along with your friend to make the session more motivating and exciting.
+7. Go along with a friend – There are lots of things you can do while running on running surface of treadmill along with your friend to make the session more motivating and exciting.

 8. Split the sessions – 30 minutes straight on a treadmill might appear horrible to some people.
 Instead, split them into two equal parts to have a better workout.

 9. Put a picture of your idol – Your goal becomes more visible when you have a picture of your fitness idol in front of you.
 This can make you more focused and determined.

 10. Stay hydrated – Have some energy drink or water between intervals.
 Your body won’t lose the important nutrients and won’t feel tired.

 11. Stop looking at the console – It can be frustrating to see the slow ticking of distance and time.
 Take the help of the timer to know that your session is completed.